ZaidAlamgir/TMP_Host/live.md

             const canvasButton = new CanvasLikeButton(canvasEl, isLiked);
             postElement.canvasButtonInstance = canvasButton;

-            // Send the "new view" signal (if needed) incrementViewCount(postData.id);
+            incrementViewCount(postData.id);

-            // --- NEW: Animate the counts from the worker --- setTimeout(() => {
+            setTimeout(() => {
                 const likeCountSpan = document.getElementById(`like-count-${postData.id}`);
                 const viewCountSpan = document.getElementById(`view-count-${postData.id}`);

-                // Animate from 0 to the numbers provided by the worker
-                // Only do this once per session if (!animatedPosts.has(postData.id)) {
+                if (!animatedPosts.has(postData.id)) {
                     animateCountUp(likeCountSpan, 0, initialLikeCount);
                     animateCountUp(viewCountSpan, 0, initialViewCount);